BenDo2006/SCARA-LP/README.md

 SCARA-LP is a modular 3-DOF SCARA robotic platform designed to integrate mechanical, electrical, and control subsystems into a single functional system.
 It consists of a belt-driven 2-DOF arm with a Z-axis end effector, powered by DC motors with encoder feedback and controlled through a custom motor driver and microcontroller architecture.
 The platform is built for automation, testing, and iterative prototyping, with a focus on precise positioning, repeatability, maintainability, and real-world electromechanical integration and debugging.

 ## Key Features
 - Modular mechanical design for easy assembly, maintenance, and iterative upgrades
-- Open control architecture with direct access to motor control signals and encoder channels for external microcontroller integration
+- Open control architecture exposing motor control inputs and encoder signals for external microcontroller integration
 - Belt-driven transmission system optimized for low backlash, smooth motion, and consistent repeatability
-- Encoder-based feedback system enabling closed-loop motion control and improved positioning accuracy
 - Limit switch integration for homing, safety constraints, and system protection
 - Integrated electromechanical system including custom PCB, motor driver, and sensor interfaces
 - Designed for hands-on assembly, testing, troubleshooting, and repair of mechanical, electrical, and control components